After surgery

 Air travel

 If you have a lightweight silicone breast the air pressure can cause air bubbles to form in the prosthesis.
 This can look like small black dots.
-This is temporary and will disappear afterwards.
+This is temporary and will gradually disappear afterwards.

 Taking liquids through security